 4. Academic CV or Resume

 5. Letter of Recommendation: Your faculty research sponsor should be prepared to submit a letter of recommendation on your behalf.
 The letter of recommendation should comment not only on your general academic abilities, but also on your potential as a researcher and on the quality of your research proposal.
 Therefore, your sponsor should be intimately familiar with your project prior to drafting your letter.
 After you submit the application form, the fellowship committee will use the contact information provided to request a letter directly from your sponsor.
-Letters of recommendation must be submitted no later than Wed.
-Oct.3 at 5:00PM.
-Please notify your faculty research sponsor of this requirement and deadline.
+Letters of recommendation must be submitted within two or three days of the deadline.
+Please notify your faculty research sponsor of this requirement and the deadline.

-For more information please contact the Honors College at ugresearch@txstate.edu.
+For more information or to request sample applications, please contact the Honors College at ugresearch@txstate.edu.

-• The Honors College offers three preparatory URF workshops per semester to help students prepare their applications.
+• The Honors College offers two preparatory URF workshops per semester to help students prepare their applications.

 Contact Ron Haas at rmh109@txstate.edu for details if you cannot attend.